RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 sbatch scripts/macs2_downsample_peak_signif.sh # 1.30103/2/2.30103/3/4/5 # Run in interactive
 ```

-XXX Once bigwig downsampling ready; launch IGV load them and play wtih qvalue cutoff and compare at same qval which method give the higher nb of peak and check how much they overlap

---> Overall the XXX show more peaks at the same qvalue
+--> Overall the non downsample method show more peaks at the same qvalue